Subtle Cues: Detecting Symptoms Beneath The Surface In Mental Health

 It’s not always as straightforward as looking for obvious signs of distress; sometimes, it’s about discerning the subtle cues that suggest someone might be wrestling with an issue beneath the surface.

-You want to spot those minor shifts in or mood that could indicate a hidden struggle.
+You want to spot those minor shifts in behaviour or mood that could indicate a hidden struggle.

 Depression, anxiety, stress, eating disorders, schizophrenia and substance abuse are just a few examples of mental health conditions that can manifest subtly at first.